Boost Your English Fast

 “I have been…”

-Active reading helps absorb real English: how people express thoughts, how sentences flow, and how style works.
-This naturally improves your writing and speaking.
+Active reading aids in soaking up real English: the way people express ideas, how sentences connect, and how style works.
+That naturally leads to improvement in both your writing and speaking.

-Writing is like speaking on paper.
-When you write in English daily, even for 10 minutes, you train your mind to think in English.
+Writing is just speaking on paper.
+Writing in English every day for 10 minutes helps your brain to work in English.
 Keep a small journal.
-Write about your day, your ideas, anything.
-Don't worry about the mistakes, just express yourself.
+Write about the day of yours ideas just anything.
+Forget the mistakes, just write.

 Consistency trains your brain.
-It builds confidence, memory, and fluency.
-The more frequently you use English, the more naturally it becomes a part of your thinking.
-And once you start thinking in English, fluency becomes automatic.
+It develops confidence, memory and fluent speaking.
+The more you practice English, the more it becomes ingrained in your thoughts.
+And when you can think in English — fluency just happens.

 Begin with small thoughts: